Why I Drive the Bus

 So I was trained to drive the shuttle bus—big, 35-foot Gilligs that could hold 50 passengers—and I was soon driving people around Stowe on the bus route.
 Most of the passengers were people who worked at the mountain, and most of them were students from other countries here on J1 visas.
 They were from South America—Ecuador and Brazil and Peru—and they were college students on their summer break.
 Ostensibly they were here to improve their language skills and learn about American culture.
 But mostly they were here to make a few bucks and party.

-The other group of workers I drove around in the bus was the Jamaicans.
+The other group of workers I drove around in the bus were Jamaicans.
 They were here on different visas, special 10-month visas.
 They would work at ski areas during the winter, and at summer resorts—typically Cape Cod—in the summer, before returning home for two months.
 Most of them worked as housekeepers or in the kitchens, and they were here on a mission: to make money and send it home.